PinkJha/VM_FARMS_Hello/README.md

    - Clone the repository: git clone https://github.com/PinkJha/VM__FARMS_Hello.git .
    - Go into the ptoject directory VM_FARM_Hello
    - To start up the application:**$ docker-compose up **
-   -  Go to the localhost:5000 and the web browser will be opened with the "Hello, World!" message
+   - Go to the http://0.0.0.0:5000 and the web browser will be opened with the "Hello, World!" message.
+   - Go to the http://0.0.0.0:5000/hello and the web browser will be opened with the "Hello, Stranger!" message.
+   - Go to the http://0.0.0.0:5000/hello/name(any name) and the web browser will be opened with the "Hello, name!" message.

 ### With AWS cloud server ###
    - Launch EC2 instance with RHEL AMI and define security groups.